Federal agency

 Adapting approval pathways for AI-driven precision medicine

-For decades, cancer drug trials have failed at a rate exceeding 95%—burning through $50-60 billion annually on treatments tested in patients who were never likely to respond.
-On April 17, 2025, researchers from AstraZeneca and Tempus AI published results in Cancer Cell showing that the Predictive Biomarker Modeling Framework (PBMF)—a machine learning system using contrastive learning—can identify, from existing clinical data, which cancer patients will survive longer on immunotherapy versus chemotherapy.
-Applied retrospectively to completed phase 3 trials, the system improved survival outcomes by 15% compared to traditional patient selection.
+For decades, cancer drug trials have failed at a rate exceeding 95%, burning through $50–60 billion annually on treatments tested in patients unlikely to respond.
+On April 17, 2025, researchers from AstraZeneca and Tempus AI published in Cancer Cell results from the Predictive Biomarker Modeling Framework, a machine learning system using contrastive learning on existing clinical data.
+The system can identify which cancer patients will survive longer on immunotherapy versus chemotherapy.
+Applied retrospectively to completed phase 3 trials, it improved survival outcomes by 15% compared to traditional patient selection.

 Evaluating rilzabrutinib under breakthrough therapy pathway

-For 50,000 Americans living with warm autoimmune hemolytic anemia, there has never been a treatment specifically designed for their disease.
-On February 9, 2026, the Food and Drug Administration (FDA) granted breakthrough therapy designation to rilzabrutinib—marking the first time a Bruton's tyrosine kinase (BTK) inhibitor has reached this milestone for the condition.
-The designation signals the FDA's recognition that this drug may offer substantial improvement over existing therapies.
+For 50,000 Americans with warm autoimmune hemolytic anemia, there's never been a disease-specific treatment.
+On February 9, 2026, the FDA granted breakthrough therapy designation to rilzabrutinib—the first BTK inhibitor to reach this milestone for the condition—signaling it may offer substantial improvement over existing therapies.

 Approved suzetrigine for moderate-to-severe acute pain